The History of Swastika

-Not only were the Nazis responsible for starting the Second World II, they also systemically killed 6 million Jews by sending them gas chambers.
+Not only were the Nazis responsible for starting the Second World II, but they also systemically killed 6 million Jews by sending them gas chambers.
 In addition, they killed another additional 11 million people of various nationalities and ethnic groups.

-It is very difficult to describe the horrors inflicted on the innocent victims in this blog post.
+It is very difficult to describe the horrors inflicted on innocent victims in this blog post.
 I visited a concentration camp twenty years ago and I still get emotionally upset when I think about what I saw.
 If you are in Munich, Germany, you should go visit the Dachau Concentration Camp Memorial Site.
-If you are Poland, do visit Auschwitz as well.
+If you are visiting Poland, do visit Auschwitz as well.

 Future of the Symbol

-There are also some people who want to the swastika to be recognized by its original symbolism.
+There are also some people who want the swastika to be recognized by its original symbolism.
 In Asian countries, it is already recognized as such.
 This is why there has been no negative reaction to the Red Swastika School.